VincentK1991/VincentK1991.github.io/about.md

 permalink: /about/
 ---

-I am a data scientist at Integral Ad Science.
-My current work focuses on developing machine learning solutions to understand social media content at scale for the purposes of brand safety and contextual targeting.
-That is to say, we are using machine learning and artificial intelligence to make sure that online ads are seen in safe and suitable environment, and accurately reach target audiences.
+I am a Data Scientist at Integral Ad Science, specializing in creating machine learning solutions to analyze social media content at scale.
+My work ensures that online advertisements appear in safe and appropriate contexts and effectively reach their intended audiences through advanced brand safety and contextual targeting techniques.

 I completed my PhD in molecular biophysics at the Rockefeller University.
 My PhD research utilizes machine learning approaches to do 3D reconstrucion of protein structures from cryo-electron microscopic images, as well as biochemical experiments to answer the how the structures we have explain the biological mechanistic working of the proteins.
 In particular I am interested in proteins that work as molecular machinery controlling import/export of molecules in or out of the cells.